Nesthy Petecio: Personal life

-Nesthy Petecio openly identifies as a lesbian.
+Petecio is openly lesbian.
 She dedicated her Olympic silver medal to the LGBTQ community.

+In August 2024, the Philippine Coast Guard's Ronnie Gil Gavan announced that after claiming her bronze medal, petty officer second class Petecio will be promoted to petty officer first class.

 In popular media

+In 2020, actress Jane De Leon portrayed Petecio's life story in Maalaala Mo Kaya's episode entitled "Medal" which was aired last January 18, 2020.

-In 2021, Petecio made a virtual appearance in Pinoy Big Brother: Kumunity Season 10 when she gave a message to the Celebrity housemates, and declaring the Pinoy Big Brother Games 2021 open.
+In 2021, Petecio made a virtual appearance in Pinoy Big Brother: Kumunity Season 10 when she gave a message to the celebrity housemates, and declaring the Pinoy Big Brother Games 2021 open.